A Comedy of Estimators: On KL Regularization in RL Training of LLMs: Introduction

-\textbf{In this work, we attempt to fill this gap by providing a systematic empirical exploration of the space of some design choices associated with the practical use of KL regularization}.
-We study this in the context of reinforcement learning with verifiable rewards~\citep[RLVR;][]{trung2024reft,lambert2025tulu}, which has become the dominant paradigm for improving the reasoning abilities of LLMs.
-Specifically, we investigate two commonly used \emph{unbiased} estimators of reverse KL divergence in an on-policy setting -- the naïve or $\naive$ estimator, and the Schulman or the \lowvar estimator~\citep{schulman2020kl}.
-First, we analytically study the bias of the gradients with respect to the true gradient of \textit{sequence-level} reverse KL divergence, when these estimates are added to the reward versus when directly added to the loss (\cref{sec:estimators}, \cref{tab:overview}).
-Next, we empirically investigate the bias of gradient estimates in each case in a synthetic setting (\Cref{sec:toy}), substantiating our prior discussion.
-Finally, we present empirical results studying how these choices affect RL fine-tuning of \texttt{Qwen2.5-7B}~\citep{Yang2024Qwen25TR} and \texttt{Llama-3.1-8B-Instruct}~\citep{touvron2023llama} on a mathematical reasoning task in on-policy settings, across different values of the KL regularization coefficient $\beta$.
+First, we give an overview of the the bias of the gradients induced by different estimator configurations with respect to the true gradient of \textit{sequence-level} reverse KL divergence.
+While both estimators are unbiased, they do not necessarily induce an unbiased gradient update (\Cref{sec:estimators}, \cref{tab:overview}).
+We demonstrate this empirically in a minimal setting where computing the true gradient of sequence-level reverse KL divergence is tractable (\cref{sec:toy}).
+Next, we empirically study how these choices affect RL fine-tuning of \texttt{Qwen2.5-7B}~\citep{Yang2024Qwen25TR} and \texttt{Llama-3.1-8B-Instruct}~\citep{touvron2023llama} on a mathematical reasoning task in an on-policy setting.
 We also study both in- and out-of-domain performance of the resulting models (\cref{sec:results}).
-Next, we study the effect of KL-regularization in highly asynchronous training setting~\citep{noukhovitch2024asynchronous, bartoldson2025trajectory}, which is preferrable in practice owing to its efficiency.
-We train \texttt{Qwen2.5-7B} on mathematical reasoning, and \texttt{Qwen3-4B-Instruct-2507}~\citep{yang2025qwen3} on a general reasoning task with RL, under a high asynchrony level.
-In summary, our key findings are as follows.
+Finally, we study the effect of KL-regularization in a highly asynchronous setup~\citep{noukhovitch2024asynchronous, bartoldson2025trajectory} by training \texttt{Qwen2.5-7B} on a mathematical reasoning task and \texttt{Qwen3-4B-Instruct-2507}~\citep{yang2025qwen3} on a general reasoning task.